Victim Witness Assistance

 Crime Victims' Rights Act Complaint Form

-If you have been identified as a victim, "a person directly or proximately harmed as a result of the commission of a Federal offense or an offense in the District of Columbia," 18 U.S.C. § 3771(e), and believe you were denied one or more of the rights afforded by the Crime Victims' Rights Act of 2004, complete a Victim Complaint Form.
-Mail the completed form to Leslie E. Osborne, Jr., Criminal Division Chief, at the address on the form.
+If you have been identified as a victim, "a person directly or proximately harmed as a result of the commission of a Federal offense or an offense in the District of Columbia," 18 U.S.C. § 3771(e), and believe you were denied one or more of the rights afforded by the Crime Victims' Rights Act of 2004, complete a Victim Complaint Form from the Office of the Victims Rights Ombudsman of the Department of Justice website.

 Listed below are the steps in the federal criminal justice system.
 Depending on the case, not every step will occur.